 Log completion begins with the start date of the resident in the RTP and continues throughout the RTP.
-Residents must use the logs the ACVIM provides to submit information to the CRTC, cardiology CC and to the ACVIM office.
+Residents must use the log templates the ACVIM provides to submit information to the cardiology CC, CRTC and to the ACVIM office.
 Residents should verify, before submission, that they are using the most appropriate logs (either the most current or the one in place at the start of their RTP).

 Log entries must be typed in the proper format and signed by the PD, RA, SD(s) and/or SSSD(s) as instructed on the log forms.
-Residents submit completed logs online to the ACVIM office according to the timeline and by the deadlines defined on the ACVIM website.